ibsh/libKeyFinder/README.md

 $ cmake --build build --target install --parallel number-of-cpu-cores
 ```

+If you want to build libKeyFinder statically, add `-DBUILD_STATIC_LIBS` to the first call to `cmake` above.

 ## Testing

 The tests are built together with the library.
 Simply run the test executable from the build directory: